PeterCamilleri/CX16/vm/README.md

 * YARV - Yet Another Ruby Virtual machine, introduced in Ruby 1.9.0
 * JVM - Java Virtual Machine.
 Famous for running on many hosts.
 * EVM - Erlang Virtual Machine.
 Noteworthy in support of functional programming.
-* LLVM - formally known as the Low Level Virtual Machine, which is not really a virtual machine as it is more a mid level abstract compiler construct.
+* LLVM - formally known as the Low Level Virtual Machine.
+Not really a virtual machine at all.
+It is much more a mid level abstract compiler construct.
 * MetaProcessor - the label given to the Sweet-16 virtual coprocessor for the Apple \]\[.
 Also called the Pseudo Machine Interpreter.